codecreatede/go-alignment-block-estimate/README.md

 go-alignment-block-estimate

-- a alignment block estimates.
+- a alignment block estimates of the selected block.
 - define the start and the stop of the alignment regions and it computes all the stats from the given block region
 - it will only process that block of the alignment and not the complete alignment.